-Dubai Culture Welcomes High-Level Delegation From Seychelles
+Dubai Culture Welcomes High-Level Delegation from Seychelles

 Date

-(MENAFN- Mid-East Info) Dubai Culture and Arts Authority (Dubai Culture) welcomed a high-level delegation from the Republic of Seychelles at its headquarters in Dubai Design District.
-The visit aligns with the strategic partnership between the UAE and Seychelles, and supports the objectives of the government Experience Exchange Programme, which aims to showcase the efforts of the UAE's government entities on a global scale, solidifying the nation's position as a global hub for governance and development by sharing best practices across various sectors with more than 41 participating countries.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE – 22 January, 2025: Dubai Culture and Arts Authority (Dubai Culture) welcomed a high-level delegation from the Republic of Seychelles at its headquarters in Dubai Design District.
+The visit aligns with the strategic partnership between the UAE and Seychelles, and supports the objectives of the Government Experience Exchange Programme, which aims to showcase the efforts of the UAE’s government entities on a global scale, solidifying the nation’s position as a global hub for governance and development by sharing best practices across various sectors with more than 41 participating countries.

 The delegation, which included H.E.
 Marie-Celine Zialor, Minister of Youth, Sports, and Family, and H.E.
 Devika Vidot, Minister of Investment, Entrepreneurship, and Industry, alongside representatives from youth councils, ministries, and experts across various sectors, met with senior leaders from Dubai Culture.
 Discussions explored opportunities to strengthen cultural ties, exchange expertise and knowledge, and develop collaborative cultural exchange programmes between the two sides.